April 25, 2019

-The workers’ compensation attorneys at Lavonia’s Berelc Law Firm are available to discuss an injured employees eligibility for workers’ compensation benefits following a job-related injury or illness.
-Call us today at (706) 356-0518 to schedule an immediate review of your case.
+The workers’ compensation attorneys at Lavonia’s Berelc Law Firm are available to discuss an injured employee eligible for workers’ compensation benefits following a job-related injury or illness.
+Call us today to schedule an immediate review of your case.
 A workers’ compensation attorney can take the burden of your claim off your shoulders allowing you to focus on healing and getting back on your feet.
 You can also book your appointment online.

 The Berelc Law Firm represents injured people throughout north Georgia, including Lavonia, Hartwell, Carnesville, Royston, Elberton, Danielsville, Toccoa, Commerce, Comer, Colbert, Bowman, Clarkesville, Athens, Augusta, Hart County, Franklin County, Stephens County, Elbert County, Banks County, Madison County, Oglethorpe County, Clarke County, Richmond County, and Columbia County.

 Summertime is the best time to take spontaneous road trips and adventures.
 However, with more traffic on the roads, there comes a higher risk of car accidents.